-PAQ’s shelter is a safe place for Indigenous women and men from First Nations, Inuit and Metis communities.
-It is a place of respite where they have access to services to fill their basic needs.
-We are offering them a bed for the night, a dinner and a breakfast, some clothes, someone to talk to, and the possibility of working on their needs and challenges.
+PAQ’s shelter is a safe place for Indigenous women and men from First Nations, Inuit, and Metis communities.
+We offer a bed for the night, dinner and breakfast, clothing if needed, someone to talk to, and resources to address individual needs and challenges.

-We have 12 beds for women and 36 beds for men.
-We are open every day from 5pm to 8am.
-The Covid-19 pandemic, however, has forced PAQ to reduce the shelter’s capacity.
+With 12 beds for women and 36 beds for men, we are open daily from 5 pm to 8 am.
+Due to the COVID-19 pandemic, PAQ has reduced the shelter’s capacity to meet current public health guidelines.
 We have added a new site, PAQ-2, to meet the current demand.

-Members of the community are encouraged to get involved in the community life of PAQ in many ways.
-We encourage small everyday activities where our members can develop their skills and share their interest and passions.
+Members are encouraged to participate in PAQ’s community life.
+We encourage daily activities where our members can develop their skills and share their interests and passions.

-PAQ is a team of Indigenous or non-Indigenous intervention workers who are experienced and engaged with the urban homeless Indigenous population.
-Quickly, we establish a bridge with different community services and organizations in Montreal that can provide help.
-The support for the vulnerable urban populations must be a collective undertaking.
+PAQ’s team, made up of Indigenous and non-Indigenous intervention workers, is experienced and engaged with the urban homeless Indigenous population.
+Quickly, we establish a bridge with different community services and organizations in Montreal that can provide critical help.
+The support for vulnerable urban people is a collective undertaking.

-- Dinner and breakfast for Indigenous people living in a vulnerable situation;
+- Dinner and breakfast for Indigenous people living in vulnerable situations

-- Referrals in cases of intoxication or other crisis situations (mental and/or physical health, or financial difficulties);
+- Referrals in cases of intoxication or other crises (mental and physical health or financial difficulties)

-- A follow-up on the mental health of members;
+- A follow-up on an individual’s mental health

-- Individual meetings to give advice adapted to specific situations or to immediate needs (searching for employment or accommodation);
+- Individual meetings to provide advice adapted to specific situations or immediate needs (searching for employment or accommodation)

-- Help with preparing curriculum vitae (CVs) and cover letters for job applications;
+- Help with preparing a curriculum vitae (CVs) and cover letters for job applications

 You can reach our worker at: